Customer Service Representative Resume Guide + Tips + Example

 For example:

 Customer service representative with five years of experience in the health care industry.
-Improved customer satisfaction by 15% by incorporating a quality control survey to each call.
-Expert in conflict resolution, billing and product knowledge.
+Improved customer satisfaction by 15% by incorporating a quality control survey into each call.
+I have expertise in conflict resolution, billing and product management.

-Resume formats vary according to your years of experience, not the position you’re seeking.
-If this is your first job or you have under three years of experience, the functional resume will work great for you.
+If this is your first job or you have under three years of experience, the functional resume will work great.
 It focuses on your skills while downplaying your lack of experience.
-On the other hand, if you have over a decade of experience, the chronological format is the right format for you.
-It focuses on your extensive experience while including the skills learned along the way.
-If you’re switching industries or have between three and ten years of experience, the functional resume will balance both your skills and experience.
+On the other hand, if you have over a decade of experience, the chronological format is right for you.
+It focuses on your extensive experience while including the skills learned.
+If you’re switching industries or have between three and ten years of experience, the combination resume will balance both your skills and experience.

 - Use measurable achievements to describe your abilities and experience in customer service.